Top four locations for scuba diving in Gran Canaria!

 Amadores is a sandy beach shore entry.
 It is only a short 1 minute walk from the carpark to the entry point which is located on the left side of the beach.

-The most common dive route is outside the bay following the left arm of the artificial breakwater.
+Our PADI instructors will guide you on a dive outside of the bay following the left arm of the artificial breakwater.
 This route has a maximum depth of 13 meters and allows you to explore the marine life hiding in the breakwater.
-The topography on the left of this dive consists of an artificial reef allowing you to identify plenty of marine life that Gran Canaria is renowned for.
-If you look to your right on this dive you will see a sandy bottom where Stingrays and Angel Sharks like to hide.
+The topography on the left of this dive consists of an artificial reef allowing you to identify plenty of marine life that Gran Canaria is renowned for!

-What marine life can i expect to see?
+What marine life can i expect to see in Amadores?

-At 5 meters and approximately five minutes into the dive, you will be greeted by a large shoal of juvenile sleeping fish.
+At 5 meters you will be greeted by a large shoal of juvenile sleeping fish.
 When Scuba diving in Gran Canaria you will also be able to spot large Cuttlefish, Octopus and huge numbers of Atlantic Damselfish and Bluefin Damselfish.

 SCUBA DIVING IN GRAN CANARIA – TUFIA